TheFlightSims/windowsserver-mgmttools/README.md

 ## License
 This repo uses [**GNU GPL 3.0**](https://www.gnu.org/licenses/gpl-3.0.en.html) and [**MIT License**](https://opensource.org/licenses/MIT) for all contributors to have free, no limit to
 - Use (for both private and commercial uses)
-- Modify (included edit the source files and complie/decomplied)
+- Modify (including edit the source files and compile/decompile)
 - Distribution without permission directly from TheFlightSims, except emergency revokes permission.
 In that case, this repo will be moved to private and cannot be accessed by the public.

 ## Original Contributors